Pavan-AIML/pk/index.md

 🌱 Currently, I'm diving deep into:

 - Developing agents.
-- Exploring AI model compression and quantization techniques
+- Exploring LLMs fine-tuning techniques such as QLoRA
 - Implementing deep learning methods for applications in Spectrum Monitoring
 - Microservices architecture and cloud-native applications